 If you receive notification that a payment made to your WePay account has failed, or you cannot accept payment on a conditional fee from within your SwimTopia registrations, this means WePay was unable to fully process the transaction.
 This can happen for a variety of reasons.

-For more information and steps to take ➞ See our WePay Payment Issues article.
+For more information and steps to take ➞ See our WePay Payment or Withdrawal Issues article.

 How do I issue a refund?